First thesis in archaeology’s Heritage Resource Management offers insights for gas development in BC’s North

 David Burley, Vanderwel’s thesis supervisor and professor in the Department of Archaeology, says that Vanderwell is exactly the kind of student that the master’s program was designed for.

-After successfully defending her thesis last week, Vanderwel will be the first graduate of the innovative new program which was established in the Department of Archaeology in 2016.
+After successfully defending her thesis last week, Vanderwel will be the first graduate of the innovative new program that was established in the Department of Archaeology in 2016.
 The program is based entirely online and is geared towards HRM professionals who want to remain in the workforce.

 “Being a student in the HRM program allowed me to continue my career while I worked towards my master’s degree,” Vanderwel explains.